Quantum mechanics based on real numbers: A consistent description: State map: General case

 and $|k|_{\rm H}$ is the sum of the binary digits $k_1,k_2,\ldots,k_N$ of $k$, also called the Hamming weight.
 We have included a normalization constant because these vectors will be used in the representation of quantum states that must satisfy postulate (P1).

-We now present how our construction extends states and operators from standard quantum mechanics to our proposed theory.
-A generic state in standard quantum mechanics $\ket{\psi}\in\mathbb{C}^d\otimes\cdots\otimes\mathbb{C}^d$ gets mapped into a real state in terms of canonical representatives of equivalence classes as
+We now present how our construction extends states and operators from complex quantum mechanics to our proposed theory.
+A generic state in complex quantum mechanics $\ket{\psi}\in\mathbb{C}^d\otimes\cdots\otimes\mathbb{C}^d$ gets mapped into a real state in terms of canonical representatives of equivalence classes as

 \begin{remark} The map of Eq.~(\ref{eq:map1partystates}) from the main text (applied to a composite system) and the one given in Eq.~(\ref{eq:mapstates}) are different representations of the same map.
 On the one hand, the flag Hilbert space is isomorphic to $\mathbb R^2$.
 The notations $\ket{0}_F$ and $\ket{1}_F$ from the main text denote the basis vectors from $\mathbb R^2$.
 On the other hand, the Hilbert space of a composite system is a quotient space of the tensor product of Hilbert spaces with respect to a certain equivalence relation.
 Then ${\rm Re}(\ket\psi)\otimes\kett{0}_F$ and ${\rm Im}(\ket\psi)\otimes\kett{1}_F$ are elements of this quotient space and, formally,